Regularly monitor the following in hospitalized patients to facilitate early recognition of deterioration and monitor for complications:

 Utilize medical early warning scores that facilitate early recognition and escalation of treatment of deteriorating patients (e.g., National Early Warning Score 2 [NEWS2], Pediatric Early Warning Signs [PEWS]) where possible.

-There are no data on the value of using these scores in patients with COVID-19 in the primary care setting.
+There is a lack of data on the value of using these scores in patients with COVID-19 in the primary care setting.

 Use of this content is subject to our disclaimer